 3 questions you need to ask when testing a translator

-When hiring a translator, you need to test them and check their credentials, not only by asking them to translate or proofread something within a given amount of time, but also by asking them about the methods, which they employ to deliver the best possible results.
+When hiring a translator, you need to test them, not only by asking them to translate or proofread something within a given time, but also about the methods used to deliver the best possible results.
 Here I will explain what types of questions you should ask potential translators and why.

 1. How long did it take them to complete the translation?